bormaxi8080/starred/README.md

 ## TypeScript

+- [ourongxing/newsnow](https://github.com/ourongxing/newsnow) - Elegant reading of real-time and hottest news
 - [3kh0/filehunt](https://github.com/3kh0/filehunt) - Search query builder for finding sensitive files on the web
 - [cloudflare/agents](https://github.com/cloudflare/agents) - Build and deploy AI Agents on Cloudflare
-- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o
+- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like C
 - [truemediaorg/deepfake-app](https://github.com/truemediaorg/deepfake-app) - TrueMedia.org web application for querying multiple deepfake detection models and analyzing results
 - [apify/fingerprint-suite](https://github.com/apify/fingerprint-suite) - Browser fingerprinting tools for anonymizing your scrapers.
 Developed by Apify.
 - [fosrl/pangolin](https://github.com/fosrl/pangolin) - Tunneled Mesh Reverse Proxy Server with Identity and Access Control and Dashboard UI